List of Olympic female artistic gymnasts for the United States

 Gymnastics events have been staged at the Olympic Games since 1896, but women's events first appeared in 1928.
 American female gymnasts have participated in every Olympic Games since 1936, except for 1980.
-A total of 83 female gymnasts have represented the United States.
-American women have won 48 medals at the Olympics – 9 in team all-around, 8 in individual all-around, 4 in vault, 8 in uneven bars, 10 in balance beam, and 9 in floor exercise.
-The medals include 28 golds.
-The U.S. has medaled in the team all-around in every Summer Olympics since 1992, winning golds in 1996, 2012, and 2016.
+A total of 90 female gymnasts have represented the United States.
+American women have won 62 medals at the Olympics – 11 in team all-around, 11 in individual all-around, 7 in vault, 10 in uneven bars, 11 in balance beam, and 12 in floor exercise.
+The medals include 19 golds.
+The U.S. has medaled in the team all-around in every Summer Olympics since 1992, winning golds in 1996, 2012, 2016, and 2024.

-Seven American female gymnasts have won at least four medals at the Olympic Games: Shannon Miller (seven), Simone Biles (seven), Aly Raisman (six), Nastia Liukin (five), Mary Lou Retton (five), Dominique Dawes (four), and Shawn Johnson (four).
+Eight American female gymnasts have won at least four medals at the Olympic Games the most of which was Simone Biles's tally of eleven total medal (including seven gold medals).
+Other top medalists include: Shannon Miller (seven), Sunisa Lee (six), Aly Raisman (six), Nastia Liukin (five), Mary Lou Retton (five), Dominique Dawes (four), and Shawn Johnson (four).

 In 1984, Mary Lou Retton became the first American female gymnast to win the individual all-around gold medal at the Olympics.
 She won five total medals that year in the only Olympic Games she participated in.

 Shannon Miller, who competed at the 1992 and 1996 Olympics, won seven total Olympic medals, which was the most of any American female gymnast before the 2021 Olympics in which Simone Biles tied for the number of Olympic medals won.
 Miller won five medals in 1992 and added two more in 1996.
 Dominique Dawes competed at the 1992, 1996, and 2000 Olympics, winning four medals.
 Miller and Dawes were both members of the "Magnificent Seven", the 1996 team that became the first American squad to win the team all-around gold medal at the Olympics.
 The competition was highlighted by Kerri Strug sticking a vault while injured to ensure the U.S. victory.

 Nastia Liukin and Shawn Johnson won five and four medals, respectively, in 2008, the only Olympics that either one participated in.
 Liukin won the individual all-around gold medal, and Johnson won the balance beam gold medal.